 The legal industry has a storied history of resistance to technological change.
-Everyday business necessities such as the telephone, computer, electronic document management systems and email were all originally met with skepticism by law’s top decision makers.
-Their excuses against adaptation were always the same; the costs were too high, the system as it currently existed didn’t need improvement, and that new innovations could create potentially harmful security issues for their clients.
+Everyday business necessities such as the telephone, computer, electronic document management systems, and email were all originally met with skepticism by law’s top decision-makers.
+Their excuses against adaptation were always the same; the costs were too high, the system as it currently existed didn’t need improvement, and the new innovations could create potentially harmful security issues for their clients.

 Therefore, it is no surprise that the legal industry has been more hesitant than others – such as retail, manufacturing, finance – to embrace artificial intelligence (AI) when improving business efficiencies such as e-discovery, e-billing and business modeling platforms.

 But a recent significant power shift in the relationship between law firms and their clients has prompted lawyers to re-evaluate this overly cautious approach.
 Clients are demanding answers that the current systems in place are not capable of providing.

 There are three main reasons why the legal industry has resisted the adaptation of new technologies, specifically AI: industry mindset, existing business models, and fear.

 First, from my own experience at Harvard, I’ve come to realize that there has been a certain fixed mindset bestowed upon lawyers beginning in their early days of law school.
 A formal legal education teaches a rigid, linear and logical way of thinking, often creating an unwavering sense of conviction in one’s professional beliefs.
 This is supported by research by Dr. Carol Dweck of Stanford University, who believes this fixed mindset has been a major barrier blocking the legal industries’ willingness to embrace growing and evolving needs in the industry.